uibakery/self-hosted/README.md

 By default, UI Bakery will not sync any roles provided by the Identity Provider.

 1. To enable roles synchronization, set the variable `UI_BAKERY_SAML_SYNC_ROLES=true`.
+Out of the box, UI Bakery will try to match received roles by name.
 1. By default, UI Bakery will try to match roles by names.
 If a role match is found, the matched role will be assigned to the user.
    - Additionally, you can configure a role mapping from identity provider role id/name to a UI Bakery role:

       ```bash
       UI_BAKERY_ROLE_MAPPING=identityRoleName->bakeryRoleName,identityRoleName2->bakeryRoleName2
       ```
-1. By default, UI Bakery will not remove roles not provided by the Identity Provider.
-If your setup requires a complete syncronization, when UI Bakery reassigns all roles, removing existing ones and adding new ones received from Identity Provider, use the following variable:
+1. By default, if no matching by name or mapping roles are found, UI Bakery will leave current user roles.
+If your setup requires a complete syncronization, when UI Bakery overwrites all roles, removing existing ones and adding new ones received from Identity Provider, use the following variable:
    ```bash
     UI_BAKERY_SAML_HARD_SYNC_ROLES=true
    ```
+   During user sign up, a default 'user' role will be assigned unless UI_BAKERY_SAML_HARD_SYNC_ROLES is enabled.
-   :warning: Please note, if none roles are found, the user will be removed from the organization and will no longer be able to login.
+   :warning: Please note, if no roles are found, the user will be removed from the organization and will no longer be able to login.

 1. To sync roles on logic as well, set `UI_BAKERY_SAML_SYNC_ROLES_ON_LOGIN=true`
 1. By default, UI Bakery will only sync roles for end-users, leaving ADMIN and EDITOR roles unsynced.
 To sync roles for all users, set `UI_BAKERY_SAML_SYNC_ROLES_FOR_EDITOR_AND_ADMIN=true`